bengarrett/RetroTxt/docs/menus.md

 ##### Text and font information

-Applies the text and font information header detailing the document metadata and font information.
+Apply the text and font information header detailing the document metadata and font information.

 ##### Text alignment